fadugyamfi/laravel-api-base/README.md

 // Returning Associated Models in response after Creating or Updating a Resource POST /todos?contain=subtask                  // Returns a subtask property in the response PUT /todos/{id}?contain=subtask.assignee     // Returns a subtask property with its assignee property in the response

+// Return associations from models with longer names GET /todos?contain=todo-category             // Underscore or Hyphens are both supported
 ```

 ### Sorting Results